yprabhu23/HoST/README.md

 - [📝 Citation](#-citation)

 ## 🔥 News
-- \[2025-04\] We release traning code of G1, evaluation scripts, and visualization tools.
+- \[2025-04\] We release traning code, evaluation scripts, and visualization tools.
 - \[2025-04\] HoST was accepted to RSS 2025!
 - \[2025-02\] We release the [paper](https://arxiv.org/abs/2502.13013) and [demos](https://taohuang13.github.io/humanoid-standingup.github.io/) of HoST.